The best Californian sweepstakes casinos in 2025

 Courthouse in California cartoon drawn banner

-What makes a sweepstakes casino allowed in California
+What makes a sweeps site allowed in California

 If you see an operator on our list of sweepstakes casinos, then it meets all the criteria for California players.